shawna-p/mysterious-messenger/docs/miscellaneous.rst

 In short, the first ``IGNORE_ACHIEVEMENTS`` should be switched to ``True``, but the **last** ``IGNORE_ACHIEVEMENTS`` should stay as ``False`` in order for your own achievements to work.

 This will effectively exclude all the tutorial achievements from working, and they won't be included in the special ``Achievement.all_achievements`` list.
+That means you can iterate over ``Achievement.all_achievements`` for your achievement gallery and it won't include the tutorial achievements.

 Reserved Names
 ===============